bradleyreaney/accessibility-eval-crew-two/README.md

 This system leverages **Large Language Models as Judges** to provide comprehensive, unbiased evaluation of accessibility remediation plans.
 Using CrewAI for multi-agent orchestration, it combines the expertise of Gemini Pro and GPT-4 to deliver professional-grade accessibility assessments through a command-line interface with automated PDF report generation.

-**Status: All 5 Phases Complete** - Enterprise-ready system with advanced consensus mechanisms, batch processing, and performance monitoring.
+**Status: All 5 Phases Complete** - Enterprise-ready system with advanced consensus mechanisms, batch processing, performance monitoring, and LLM error resilience.
 All quality gates passing with 93.23% test coverage (August 2025).

 ### Key Features
 - 🤖 **Multi-Agent Evaluation**: 4 specialized CrewAI agents with Gemini Pro & GPT-4